 Nice is the fifth-largest city in France and he capital of the French Riviera, therefore drawing tourists in for more than just pretty beaches.

-When you come to Nice, there many places to stay.
+When you come to Nice, there plenty of the best places to stay in Nice France.
 Downtown Nice is fairly compact, and very walk able, so no matter where you stay, you won’t have trouble reaching other neighborhoods and attractions of Nice.
 We’ve rounded up some of the best areas to choose from when deciding where to stay in Nice.